-    - Tim Brick (University of Virginia) - Optimization lead developer
+- Tim Brick (Pennsylvania State University) - Optimization lead developer

 - Ryne Estabrook (Northwestern University) - Lead alpha tester and documentation team

-- Michael Hunter (University of Oklahoma) - LISREL specification lead developer, State Space Modeling lead developer, weighted least squares team
+- Michael Hunter (University of Oklahoma Health Sciences Center) - State Space Modeling lead developer, weighted least squares team, LISREL specification lead developer

 - Timothy Bates (University of Edinbugh) - Consultant